-By default, PRTG uses its own internal account database to authenticate users.
+By default, PRTG uses its own internal user account database to authenticate users.
 For many PRTG

 customers, particularly those with smaller networks, this local authentication meets all their needs.

-In Active Directory, the users who require the same PRTG permissions must be in the same AD user group
+In the AD, make sure that users who require the same access rights for PRTG are in the same AD user group.

-- Under Access Type, select Use explicit credentials to define a user account that PRTG will use to authenticate against the Active Directory.
-This should be a user account with full access to all of your Active Directory groups.
+- Under Access Type, select Use explicit credentials to define the Windows service account that PRTG uses to authenticate against the AD.

-- Under Access User, enter the Windows user account name that PRTG will use to authenticate for AD configuration.
+- Under User Name, enter the service account name that PRTG uses to access the AD.

-- Under Access Password, enter the password of the Windows user account you entered above.
+- Under Password, enter the respective password of the service account.

 - In the PRTG web interface, select Setup | System Administration | User Groups from the main menu.

-- Hover over the blue “+” button and select Add User Group.
+- Hover over and select Add User Group.

-- Under Administrative Rights, select Yes to give the group administrative rights in PRTG.
+- Under Administrative Rights, select Give user group members administrative rights.

-- Now, members of the defined AD groups can log in to PRTG with the assigned level of rights.
+Now, members of the defined AD groups can log in to PRTG with the respective access rights.

-- The easiest way is to set access rights in the Root Group Settings.
+The easiest way is to set group access rights in the settings of the root group.

 This how-to guide only scratches the surface?